 Most likely, nothing bad will happen but sometimes, bad things can happen even in the safest places.
 Statistically, the most likely bad thing that can happen to a tourist in NYC is petty theft, so as long as you’re careful with your belongings, you should be okay.
 Violent crimes (or other dangerous accidents tourists experience)in NYC are a rarity but that doesn’t mean you shouldn’t have travel insurance.

-That’s where World Nomads comes in.
+That’s where SafetyWing comes in.
 Sure, you can always buy cheaper travel insurance from another vendor but when buying travel insurance, you shouldn’t only compare the prices; you should also cover what the package covers.
-And most cheap travel insurance vendors don’t cover even the basic things unlike World Nomads that offer plans on the more expensive side but you’re covered no matter what happens.
+And most cheap travel insurance vendors don’t cover even the basic things unlike SafetyWing that offer plans on the more expensive side but you’re covered no matter what happens.
 Their packages even cover a robbery or other problems with your flight or accommodation!

 Where to eat alone in NYC?